pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I don't know if God exists, but it would be better for His reputation if He didn't."
 --Jules Renard

+"And they go 'I'm sorry, you're not good-looking enough.'
+And I know I'm not easy on the eyes.
+I know God did not tap me with the beauty stick.
+Alright?
+But I guarantee you when those lights are off they're gonna be like 'I'm glad Andrew was there.'"
+--Andrew, Reno 911!
+5.5

 "Don't run.
 Nobody exists on purpose.
 Nobody belongs anywhere.
 Everybody's gonna die."
 --Morty, *Rick and Morty*